pygfx/rendercanvas/docs/gui.rst

 --------------

 There is support for embedding a wgpu visualization in wxPython.
-For a toplevel widget, the ``gui.wx.WgpuCanvas`` class can be imported.
+For a toplevel widget, the ``gui.wx.RenderCanvas`` class can be imported.
 If you want to embed the canvas as a subwidget, use ``gui.wx.WgpuWidget`` instead.

 Also see the `wx triangle example <https://github.com/pygfx/wgpu-py/blob/main/examples/triangle_wx.py>`_